 Much of the initial work in image-guided FUS for noninvasive applications in the brain began at Brigham and Women’s Hospital in the 1980s.
 A trio of physicians and scientists teamed up with Israeli engineers who eventually created a novel treatment helmet, containing the tiny ultrasonic emitters that make the procedure possible.

 As the technology became commercially available, it gained traction as an effective and minimally invasive treatment of neurologic conditions, most notably for essential tremor.
 At Brigham and Women’s, the procedure is done under the direction of neurosurgeon G. Rees Cosgrove, MD, FRCSC, who was involved in its investigative phases.
+Years later, in early 2020, Brigham and Women’s Hospital became the first site in the United States to treat 100 patients with FUS outside of a clinical trial.

 For essential tremor, the ultrasonic beams are focused to precisely and accurately ablate the specific nucleus in the thalamus that is causing the tremor.
 For GBM, much lower energies are used over a larger area to disrupt the BBB and facilitate drug delivery.